Practical training for energy sector owners and operators

 SHADOW VALVE (ONG Sector)

-The SHADOW VALVE workshop is a sister to the original LIGHTS OUT workshop that has been tailored to fit the oil and natural gas sector.
-SHADOW VALVE participants engage in exercises that use a control program for an oil and gas separation process instead of an electric system process
+The SHADOW VALVE workshop, a counterpart to LIGHTS OUT, is tailored for the oil and natural gas sector.
+It features hands-on exercises using a control program for oil and gas separation instead of electric systems.

-The CyberStrike STORMCLOUD training workshop was designed to enhance the ability of energy sector owners and operators to prepare for a cyber incident impacting control systems associated with renewable energy technologies.
-This training offers participants a hands-on, simulated demonstration of cyberattacks directed at wind, solar and electric vehicles.
+The CyberStrike STORMCLOUD training workshop was designed to enhance the ability of energy sector owners and operators to prepare for a cyber incident impacting control systems associated with alternative energy technologies.

 FORENSIC ANALYSIS (Technical Analysts)